Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Methodology

 \subsection{Model Training}

-We train a GPT-2 model from scratch on the tokenized corpora using Huggingface's Transformers' \textit{GPT2LMHeadModel}, with a standard configuration: 12 layers, 12 attention heads, 768-dimensional embeddings, and a context size of 1024 tokens.
-Training follows \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}, with a batch size of 512, a learning rate of 0.0005, and weight decay of 0.01, and stops after 3,000 batches.
-We record validation set perplexity every 100 batches, logging each checkpoint to track learning progress.
+We train a GPT-2 model from scratch on the tokenized corpora using HuggingFace's Transformers' \textit{GPT2LMHeadModel}, with a standard configuration: 12 layers, 12 attention heads, 768-dimensional embeddings, and a context size of 1024 tokens.
+Following \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}, training uses batch size 512, a learning rate of $5 \times 10^{-4}$, and weight decay of $10^{-2}$, stopping after 3,000 batches.
+We record validation set perplexity every 100 batches.
 Performance is compared by plotting learning curves for each possible/impossible pair.
-Training is performed using the default Trainer module from the Huggingface \textit{transformers} Python package.
-The experiments were run on an Nvidia A40 48 GB GPU.
-Each perturbation experiments lasted $\sim1$ hour, amounting to $\sim81$ GPU hours for all languages and perturbations.
+Training is performed using the default Trainer module from the HuggingFace \textit{transformers} Python package.
+The experiments were run on Nvidia V100 and A40 GPUs.
+Each perturbation experiment lasted $\sim1$ hour, amounting to $\sim81$ GPU hours for all languages and perturbations.